Skip to Content

 All young puppies interact with their littermates and mother with their mouths.
 If they bite too hard during play, their sibling may yelp and suddenly stop playing, sending the message that the play bite was too hard and painful.
 This usually causes the “offender” to temporarily stop playing, too, as he is surprised by the yelp.

-Dogs learn to manage the intensity of their bites through this type of contact, ensuring that no one is hurt, and the game can then continue.
+Through this type of contact, dogs learn to manage the intensity of their bites, ensuring that no one is hurt and the game can continue.

 Watch This Amazing Video on Bite Inhibition Training…